sokratis12GR/tutorials.darkhax.net/tutorials/custom_entity_data.md

 CapabilityManager.INSTANCE.register(IManaHandler.class, new Storage(), DefaultManaHandler.class);
 ```

 The last step is attatching the capability to the entity.
 This is done using the `AttatchCapabilityEvent<Entity>` event.
 This event is fired when the entity is constructed, and allows us to add our capability to it.
-Since I only want `EntityPlayer`s to have mana, I will use `event.getObject` and check if it is an EntityPlayer.Once you have your conditions defined, you can use `event.addCapability` to apply a new instance of the provider we made earlier.
+Since I only want `EntityPlayer`s to have mana, I will use `event.getObject` and check if it is an EntityPlayer.
+Once you have your conditions defined, you can use `event.addCapability` to apply a new instance of the provider we made earlier.
 This method has two parameters, the first is a `ResourceLocation` which should be specific to your mod, and the second is the new provider.
 Here is an example of how this should look.

 ```java
     @SubscribeEvent